melibe23/budget-cypress-exercise/e2e/README.md

 1. Folder called "cypress".
 Where you will find:

- a.    /data folder: Where a functions.js file is located.
+ - /data folder: Where a functions.js file is located.
 This files contains functions needed to run the tests.

- b.   	/integration folder: Test files are located here
+ - /integration folder: Test files are located here

- c.   	/plugin folder: Cypress includes the plugins index.js before every single spec file it runs.
+ -	/plugin folder: Cypress includes the plugins index.js before every single spec file it runs.

- d.    /reports folder: The two main files here to be aware of are ·  	report.html - The rendered report file
+ - /reports folder: The two main files here to be aware of are
+  -  	report.html - The rendered report file
-  ·  	report.json - The raw json output used to render the report
+  -  	report.json - The raw json output used to render the report

- e.   /screenshots folder: Cypress will automatically capture screenshots when a failure happens during cypress run and will be located here.
+ - /screenshots folder: Cypress will automatically capture screenshots when a failure happens during cypress run and will be located here.
 Screenshots on failure are not automatically taken during cypress open.

- f.   	/support/commands.js and index.js: The support file is a great place to put reusable behaviour such as Custom Commands or global overrides that you want applied and available to all of your spec files.
+ -	/support/commands.js and index.js: The support file is a great place to put reusable behaviour such as Custom Commands or global overrides that you want applied and available to all of your spec files.

 2. A package-lock.json file (this file was automatically generated for any operations where npm modifies either the node_modules tree, or package.json).